ARa2of/Custom-Data-Driven-Chatbot/README.md

 ```
 ## Running the Chatbot with a `.bat` File (Windows)

-To make it easier to run the chatbot on your computer, you can create a `.bat` file.
+To make it easier to run the chatbot on your computer you can use .bat file, by editing `Run_ChatBot.bat` file.
 Here’s how:

-1. **Create a `.bat` File**:
+1. **Edit `Run_ChatBot.bat` File**:
-   - Open Notepad or any text editor.
+   - Open `Run_ChatBot.bat` using Notepad or any text editor.
-   - Paste the following script:
+   - Below is the script included:
      ```batch
      @echo off
      set BAT_DIR=%~dp0